The Global Carbon Budget as a cointegrated system: Trends and cointegration in the Global Carbon Budget

-where $X_{4,t} = \phi_{4} X_{4,t-1} + \eps_{4,t}$, $\eps_{4,t}$ i.i.d. zero-mean random variable.
-The budget equation states that changes in atmospheric concentrations, $\Delta C_t$, are given by anthropogenic emissions minus the combined land and ocean uptake plus an error, which corresponds to the \textit{budget imbalance} variable in the global data file of \cite{GCB2023}.
-The initial value of $C_t$ in 1959 is 670~PgC.
+where $X_{4,t} = \phi_4 X_{4,t-1} + \eps_{4,t}$ and $\eps_{4,t}$ is an i.i.d.\ zero-mean variable.
+The budget equation states that changes in atmospheric concentrations, $\Delta C_t$, are given by anthropogenic emissions minus the combined land and ocean uptake plus an error, $X_{4,t}$, which corresponds to the \emph{budget imbalance} variable in the global data file of \cite{GCB2023}.
+The initial value of $C_t$ in 1959 is 672.87~PgC.

+Figure~\ref{F:GCB_series} suggests a possible COVID-19 effect in~2020, where, as a result of the global pandemic, economic activity and consequently emissions dropped substantially.
+We therefore include a COVID-19 dummy, $D2020_t = I_{\{t=2020\}}$, as an exogenous covariate in the emissions equation.